Holiday open house

 Snacks during the Sale

-We will again have a Food Coordinator.
+We will again have a Food Committee.
 You have the option of bringing a snack or contributing $10.
 The snacks are important because of our food island status.
 We will again have the Kiln Cafe for ambiance.

 Take away: We want to keep people at our location for as long as possible!